Blog

 blog

 You don’t expect a routine visit to the grocery store or mall to leave you in the emergency room.
-But every year, hundreds of New Jersey shoppers are injured in preventable slip-and-fall accidents caused by unsafe property conditions — spilled liquids, uneven flooring, icy sidewalks, or poorly maintained entryways.
+But every year, hundreds of New Jersey shoppers are injured in preventable slip-and-fall accidents caused by unsafe property conditions such as spilled liquids, uneven flooring, icy sidewalks, or poorly maintained entryways.

 Why Slip and Fall Accidents Happen So Often

-Slip and fall accidents in commercial spaces can occur anywhere: supermarkets, department stores, restaurants, malls, and parking lots.
-The most common causes include:
+Slip and fall accidents in commercial spaces can occur in many locations, including supermarkets, department stores, restaurants, malls, and parking lots.
+Common causes include:

 • Spilled liquids or food not promptly cleaned up